gilbertchen/duplicacy/GUIDE.md

 The -no-restore option will not allow restoring this repository to a different revision.

-The -no-save-password opiton will require password to be enter every time and not saved anywhere.
+The -no-save-password opiton will require every password or token to be entered every time and not saved anywhere.

 The -key and -value options are used to store (in plain text) access keys or tokens need by various storages.
 Please refer to the [Managing Passwords](https://github.com/gilbertchen/duplicacy-beta/blob/master/GUIDE.md#managing-passwords) section for more details.